VarunRaj7/CHARM-Algorithm-in-Scala/README.md

 |----apply(data:ItemsMapTrans, minsup:Int):ItemsMapTrans

-    Inputs: ItemsMapTrans<data>, Int<minimum_support>
+    Inputs: data<ItemsMapTrans>, minimum_support<Int>
-    Outputs: ItemsMapTrans<closed_ItemSets>
+    Outputs: closed_ItemSets<ItemsMapTrans>
     This function will create a Charm class object and calls charm function on this object with the inputs passed.

 ### Projects:

 This respository contains two maven projects titled fcv3 and fcv4 which are normal and bitvector implementations of CHARM in scala.
-It will also contain a test sample scala code on how to import and use the charm module with classes discussed above.
+It will also contain a test sample scala code on how to import and use the charm module with the classes discussed above.

+Example file is already stored in the data folder as testInp_v2.txt.
+The first few lines are show below:

+    218	1,2,3,12,14,22,23,29,41,46
+    219	1,2,3,14,22,23,29,41
+    220	1,2,3,14,22,23,29,41
+    200	3,15,19
+    ..

+Where each line consists of an item with name which has digit "2" at the begining and followed by the transactions list tab-separated.

+The results of minsup of 3 are:

+    15	200 201 202 203 204 205 206 211
+    23 29	215 216 217 218 219 220
+    3 15 19	200 202 204 206
+    14 15 31	201 202 203
+    14 15 29	201 206
+    ...

+This output list consists of closed Itemsets (each item is space-separated) and corresponding transactions (each separated by space) map to, separated by a tab.

 ### How Support member facilitated ItemSet class?